OpenZeppelin/openzeppelin-contracts/README.md

 The security policy is detailed in [`SECURITY.md`](./SECURITY.md), and specifies how you can report security vulnerabilities, which versions will receive security patches, and how to stay informed about them.
 We run a [bug bounty program on Immunefi](https://immunefi.com/bounty/openzeppelin) to reward the responsible disclosure of vulnerabilities.

-The engineering guidelines we follow to ensure project quality can be found in [`GUIDELINES.md`](./GUIDELINES.md).
+The engineering guidelines we follow to promote project quality can be found in [`GUIDELINES.md`](./GUIDELINES.md).

 Past audits can be found in [`audits/`](./audits).